dmhuehol/Datasheets-for-Earth-Science-Datasets/README.md

 # Datasheets-for-Earth-Science-Datasets
 Welcome!
 This repository contains the “beta version” of Datasheets for Earth Science Datasets released for feedback, comments, and questions from the broader Earth science community.
-Please check out the **InstructionalGuide** to learn more!
+Please check out the **InstructionalGuide** to learn more about filling out datasheets!

+**Read the preprint of our paper on datasheets for Earth science datasets here:**
+* Connolly, C.J. & Hueholt, D.M. (co-led), M.A.
+Burt.
+“Datasheets for Earth Science Datasets.” in review 2024 at Bulletin of the American Meteorological Society.
+Preprint at [doi.org/10.31219/osf.io/hwa3p](https://doi.org/10.31219/osf.io/hwa3p)

 # Contents
 * [**InstructionalGuide**](https://github.com/dmhuehol/Datasheets-for-Earth-Science-Datasets/blob/main/InstructionalGuide.pdf): Read this first!
 Describes the Datasheets for Earth Science Datasets concept, provides instructions for filling out a datasheet, and answers common questions.
 * [**blank_EarthScienceDatasheet**](https://github.com/dmhuehol/Datasheets-for-Earth-Science-Datasets/blob/main/blank_EarthScienceDatasheet.pdf): A blank PDF datasheet template.
 * [**blank_LaTeX/**](https://github.com/dmhuehol/Datasheets-for-Earth-Science-Datasets/tree/main/blank_LaTeX): Contains blank LaTeX datasheet files.
 * [**demo_EarthScienceDatasheets/**](https://github.com/dmhuehol/Datasheets-for-Earth-Science-Datasets/tree/main/demo_EarthScienceDatasheets): Two demonstration datasheets filled out by Charlotte Connolly and Daniel Hueholt. ***Please read the InstructionalGuide file before the demonstration datasheets!***
 * We additionally link to the original paper by Gebru et al. proposing [Datasheets for Datasets for software engineering](https://cacm.acm.org/magazines/2021/12/256932-datasheets-for-datasets/abstract).
 We have adapted this format for Earth science applications.
-(Please note that we had no relation to this original work!)
+(Please note that we had no relation to this original work.)

 # Contact us!
 **Charlotte Connolly**